 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 Devens Public Water Supply is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2minutes before using water for drinking or cooking.
+When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at www.epa.gov/safewater/lead.

-PFAS Contaminants: In February of 2018, anticipating stricter regulations than the EPA's Health Advisory of 70 ppt, the MacPherson Well was removed from service and consumers were notified of this development in March 2018.
-Subsequent PFAS levels in the drinking water have been below the US EPA Health Advisory and MassDEP's ORSG of 70 ppt.
-In anticipation of the updated MassDEP ORSG of 20 ppt, our system installed temporary PFAS treatment at the Shabokin and MacPherson Wells in July 2019 and the Patton Well was removed from service in August 2019.
-Subsequent PFAS levels in the drinking water have been below the MassDEP's updated ORSG of 20 ppt.
+PFAS Contaminants: Our system installed temporary PFAS treatment at the Shabokin and MacPherson Wells in July 2019 and the Patton Well was removed from service in August 2019.
+Subsequent PFAS6 levels in the drinking water have been below the MassDEP's MCL.
 Additionally, temporary PFAS treatment was installed at the Patton Well in January 2020.
-We are conducting pilot testing to facilitate the design of permanent treatment facilities to address PFAS and continue to sample on a monthly basis as part of our pilot program.
+The temporary systems will remain in place until the permanent treatment plants are constructed at the MacPherson, Shabokin and Patton wells.